 -Ray Johnson interview with Sevim Feschi, 1968

-Johnson was the first pop-artist to use appropriation ten years before Warhol.
-His use of Elvis, James Dean and other pop-culture celebrities began in the early-fifties, an outgrowth of his high-school celebrity juvenilia.
+Johnson was the first artist to use pop images as appropriation art years before Warhol and the generation of pop artists.
+His use of Elvis, James Dean and other pop-celebrities began in the early-fifties, an outgrowth of his high-school celebrity juvenilia.
 In 1955, he used the neologism Moticos, as a Zen inspired name for the asymmetrical pop-art collages he made from newspapers, magazines and found poetry.
 These forms were organized into 3-dimensional patterns and subjects, then displayed freely in public spaces; on sidewalks and gallery lobbies of New York City.
 They are often referred to as proto-happenings or guerilla street art.
 He once described Moticos as “boxcars on a moving train” – a blurred movement and slice of time.
 The passage of time, was marked by the Moticos, grouped together as thin slices of moveable sculpture, glyphs reflecting the urban rhythms of culture, a portable communication, always rebuilding and ready for travel.
 Their installation was quick and instant, art that literally “popped-up” on the sidewalk.

 “Moticos” is an anagram of the term “osmotic,” the adjectival form of “osmosis,” which refers to the process of liquid flow between two semi-permeable membranes, and more colloquially, to the gradual process of assimilation or absorption of ideas.
 According to the possibly apocryphal account offered by Johnson, the term was arbitrarily picked from a dictionary by his friend Norman Soloman; yet, this word effectively evokes the idea of dynamic flow and exchange, qualities that are relevant to Johnson’s developing collage practice during this period. –Johanna Gosse, From Art to Experience: The Pourous Philosophy of Ray Johnson